Louie Heredia

-Louie Heredia (born July 3, 1964) is a Filipino retired singer.
+Louie Tuason Heredia (born July 3, 1964) is a Filipino retired singer.
 He was popular in the 1980s and 90s for the songs "Nag-iisang Ikaw", "Iisang Damdamin", "Una’t Huling Mamahalin", and "Can't Find No Reason".
 He has also hosted and guested on several TV shows.

 Early life

-Heredia was born on July 3, 1964 to Boling Tuason Heredia Reyes and Angel Heredia.
+Louie was born on July 3, 1964 to Consuelo del Rosario Tuason and Angel Heredia.
 His mother was part of the Tuason clan, one of the wealthiest clans in the country.
 She would then remarry Vic Reyes.
 As a child, he guested on the television show Two for the Road.
 He took up business management at Notre Dame de Namur University in Belmont, California, and graduated cum laude in 1987.

 Career

 When he was 18 years old, Heredia was discovered by composer Cecile Azarcon at a dinner hosted by the consul general of San Francisco.
 At the dinner, he sang a composition of Azarcon's "Lift Up Your Hands".

 Heredia returned home to the Philippines in 1985.
 He made another guest appearance on Two for the Road.
 Vic del Rosario, from Vicor Music, was watching that episode.
 The following day, he got Heredia to sign a recording contract with Vicor Music.
 His first recording was “Can Find No Reason”.
 In 1986, he released his debut album From Another Place and Another Time.
 The album also included several songs that he wrote himself, “New Horizons” and “Remember".
 After the album's promotion, he took a break from singing to finish his studies in the US.

 When Heredia returned, Vicor gave him a new single to record, "Nag-iisang Ikaw", which was composed by Vehnee Saturno and made specifically for him.
 Initially, he did not want to record that song, as he found it to be "baduy (in poor taste)".
 Vicor then threatened to release him from his contract if he did not record, so with Saturno's help, he recorded the ballad.
 "Nag-iisang Ikaw" went on to become the lead single of his 1989 album, Para Sa ‘Yo, and that album was then certified double platinum.
 The album also included the songs "Iisang Damdamin" and "Sa Habang Panahon", the latter which he wrote and recorded himself.